Back Into The Dark: Revisiting Marc Ruvolo’s Pieties

 INTERVIEW WITH QUEER FANTASY AUTHOR BENJAMIN KISSELL

 Benjamin Kissell: “I have the standing rule that unless I, as the author, state in-text otherwise, assume ALL of my characters fall somewhere in the LGBTQIA+ rainbow.”
 I’d like to welcome Benjamin Kissell to the BLOG.
-A native of Fredericksburg, VA, Benjamin is the author of the epic Queer Fantasy Novel, A Queen of Blood […]
+A native of Fredericksburg, VA, Benjamin is the author of the epic Queer Fantasy Novel, A Queen of Blood and […]